Who can be a translator or transcriber?

 How do I get started?

-First, contact us so we know what you are interested in and which languages you are qualified for.
+First, fill out our language volunteer form so we know what you are interested in and which languages you are qualified for.
 Then, we’ll send you to the translator instructions so you know how to use our subtitling tool, dotSUB.
 A coordinator will keep in touch with you throughout the project.

 Do I translate the subtitles directly from the audio?